 Thoughtful gestures are more appreciated when you are living apart.
 Make something for each other and send it across.
 Send gifts, handwritten letters, impromptu emails, or just a random message telling them how much you love and miss them.

 Imagine coming home to a package of your favorite chocolates, or perfume, or anything else with a cute little note from your SO.
 Wouldn't that make your day?
-Sure, communication is easier now with our phones.
-That's when old school really hits it out of the park!
+Sure, communication is easier now with our phones, but that just means that going old school will really hit it out of the park!

-A long distance relationship doesn't need to be unhappy, difficult, and fraught with #majormissing scenes.
-It can be positive, fun, and #selffulfilling too.
-Prepare yourself emotionally and mentally, and be on your way to a much stronger relationship.
+A long distance relationship doesn't need to be unhappy, difficult, and fraught with angst.
+It can be positive, fun, and self-fulfilling too.
+If you prepare yourself emotionally and mentally, you'll be on your way to a much stronger relationship.
 Can I say #relationshipgoals?